 We begin by introducing the concept of phase space attractors within the context of a dynamic ISLM model.
 We next demonstrate how phase space reconstruction faithfully reproduces one of the model's attractors.
-Finally, we discuss how phase space reconstruction fits into a more general 'diagnostic' modeling approach that relies on historical data to guide and test the deterministic formulation of theoretical dynamical models.
-As an example of diagnostic modeling, we test how closely the attractor generated by the dynamic ISLM model visually approximates the attractor reconstructed from time series data on real-world interest rates.
+Finally, we discuss how phase space reconstruction fits into a more general 'diagnostic' modeling approach that relies on historical data to guide the deterministic formulation of theoretical dynamical models.
+As an example of diagnostic modeling, we examine how the dynamic ISLM model can be adapted to generate behavior approximating an aperiodic attractor reconstructed from time series data on real-world interest rates.